scotam/funnel/README.md

-Funnel is a super-small piece of [Ring](https://github.com/ring-clojure) [middleware](https://github.com/ring-clojure/ring/wiki/Concepts#middleware) for limiting the number of concurrent.
+Funnel is a super-small piece of [Ring](https://github.com/ring-clojure) [middleware](https://github.com/ring-clojure/ring/wiki/Concepts#middleware) for limiting the number of concurrent requests being processed.

 ## Usage